Return to play (RTP) after a child or teen suffers a sport concussion is a step-by-step, graduated, exercise-limited process:

 Once physical symptoms clear, but before exercise is allowed, a gradual return to a full academic day can begin, with classroom accommodations .

 At the Lawrenceville School, a New Jersey prep school, for instance, a concussed athlete must stay in the infirmary on "strict rest in a darkened room with no iPod, no computer, and no reading" until his or her physical symptoms of concussion are at or close to their pre-injury baseline.
-At that point, he or she is gradually allowed to return to a full academic day, long-time Medical Director, Dr. Robin Karpf, tells MomsTeam.
+At that point, he or she is gradually allowed to return to a full academic day, former Medical Director, Dr. Robin Karpf, told MomsTeam.
 "Their short-term memory and processing speed may continue to be off their baseline, but as long as they are not experiencing significant physical symptoms, I allow them back to the classroom with academic accommodations ."
 (An e-mail is sent to all the athlete's teachers with information on the possible need for such accommodations).

 "We need to do more to educate teachers that adjustments may need to be made for a concussed athlete," Dr. Karpf said.
 Kids who don't get cognitive rest, she has found, are more likely to have concussion symptoms that linger longer.